-We use Lemma \ref{lemma:formula-derivative-t-0} to study properties of the pushforward map from the Brown measure of $T+c_t$ to the Brown measure of $T+g_{t,\gamma}$.
-Observe that the Brown measure of $T+e^{i\theta} g_{t,\gamma}$ is the same as the Brown measure of $e^{i\theta}(T+g_{t,\gamma})$.
-We may restrict ourselves to the case $\gamma\in\mathbb{R}$ in this section, but we still keep using complex $\gamma$ as before since the calculation remains the same.
+We use Lemma \ref{lemma:formula-derivative-t-0} to study properties of the push-forward map from the Brown measure of $T+c_t$ to the Brown measure of $T+g_{t,\gamma}$.
+Observe that the Brown measure of $T+e^{{\i}\theta} g_{t,\gamma}$ is the same as the Brown measure of $e^{{\i}\theta}(T+g_{t,\gamma})$.
+In this section, we may restrict ourselves to the case $\gamma\in\mathbb{R}$, but the general result will follow easily.
+So we still keep using the complex notation $\gamma$ as before.

-\begin{proposition} For $x_0=T$, the map $\Phi_{t,\gamma}$ is expressed as
+\begin{proposition} For ${x}=T$, the map $\Phi_{t,\gamma}$ is expressed as

 for any $\lambda\in\mathbb{C}$, where for $\lambda\in\Xi_t$, $s=s(|\lambda|,0)$ is determined by

 and $h(s)=s\cdot \phi( ( (T+c_t)^*(T+c_t)+s^2 )^{-1})$.